Automatic Data Processing Inc. (ADP). Below are some highlights from the above linked analysis:

 2. Years to > MMA

-ADP earned a Star in this section for its NPV MMA Diff. of the $967.
-This amount is in excess of the $500 target I look for in a stock that has increased dividends as long as ADP has.
-If ADP grows its dividend at 8.6% per year, it will take 2 years to equal a MMA yielding an estimated 20-year average rate of 2.98%.
-ADP earned a check for the Key Metric 'Years to >MMA' since its 2 years is less than the 5 year target.
+The NPV MMA Diff. of the $70 is below the $500 target I look for in a stock that has increased dividends as long as ADP has.
+If ADP grows its dividend at 2.1% per year, it will take 5 years to equal a MMA yielding an estimated 20-year average rate of 2.47%.

-Conclusion: ADP earned one Star in the Fair Value section, earned two Stars in the Dividend Analytical Data section and earned one Star in the Dividend Income vs. MMA section for a total of four Stars.
-This quantitatively ranks ADP as a 4-Star Strong stock.
+Conclusion: ADP did not earn any Stars in the Fair Value section, earned one Star in the Dividend Analytical Data section and did not earn any Stars in the Dividend Income vs. MMA section for a total of one Star.
+This quantitatively ranks ADP as a 1-Star Very Weak stock.

-Using my D4L-PreScreen.xls model, I determined the share price would need to increase to $91.75 before ADP's NPV MMA Differential decreased to the $500 minimum that I look for in a stock with 38 years of consecutive dividend increases.
-At that price the stock would yield 2.0%.
+Using my D4L-PreScreen.xls model, I determined the share price would need to decrease to $55.82 before ADP's NPV MMA Differential decreased to the $500 minimum that I look for in a stock with 39 years of consecutive dividend increases.
+At that price the stock would yield 3.5%.

-Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $500 NPV MMA Differential, the calculated rate is 6.3%.
-This dividend growth rate is lower than the 8.6% used in this analysis, thus providing a margin of safety.
-ADP has a risk rating of 1.25 which classifies it as a Low risk stock.
+Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $500 NPV MMA Differential, the calculated rate is 6.5%.
+This dividend growth rate is lower than the 2.1% used in this analysis, thus providing a margin of safety.
+ADP has a risk rating of 1.75 which classifies it as a Medium risk stock.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.